Julian-Wyatt/ServerSummative/readme.md

 The background only has a faint blur during this and moves down from the top (this is also quite fragile as it is an experimental feature in MDN CSS and they're only available in edge and safari browsers).
 There are also blurs when trailers move behind the top navbar.

+**Note: The file: googlef50573ce84d3ee44.html, is used for hosted site verification by google and should not be validated.**

 ## Client-side code:
 See full client side code documentation provided on the website: